Group and Access Management

 Many workplaces and teams of the university consist of employees with different workloads and different IT resources and services needs.
 It is often necessary to allow specific subgroups access to certain services or applications (IT resources) and other subgroups not.

-The team leader creates a group that represents the team (for example, the Archaeological Society).
+The team leader creates a group representing the team (for example, the Archaeological Society).
 The group itself is connected to IT resources: Wi-Fi, O365 team documentation.

 He then creates two subgroups in the group